-From 1 July 2018, land tax will be extended to all residential properties that are not the owner's principal place of residence.
-Land tax is currently only charged on residential properties that are rented or owned by a company or trust.
+From 1 July 2018, land tax was extended to all residential properties that are not the owner's principal place of residence.
+Previously, land tax was only charged on residential properties that were rented or owned by a company or trust.